treytomes/rpg-lite/README.md

 Please do hit those Like and Subscribe buttons on my videos if you have a mind to; it encourages me to continue creating content here!

+# DawnLike Tiles

+The DawnLike tiles were designed to have a base tile layer along with a decoration tile layer that sits on top of the base but potentially below the sprites.
+Maybe layers 5 and 6?

+I'm not seeing any tiles designed to be drawn over the sprites, which is just as well as I'm not sure where I'd put them.
+I'm not really wanting to ditch the default TextDisplay.

 # References

 - [Git](https://github.com/treytomes/rpg-lite)